esper-io/console_docs/docs/provisioning-template/actions.md

 ### Edit

 To edit a template, click **Edit**.
-You can update the Policy, Apps, Settings, Group, and Manage Devices options as you wish.
+You can update the Policy, Applications, Settings, Group, and Manage Devices options as you wish.
 The edit screen will take you through steps to make changes.
 Clicking on the **Next** button, you will be able to access the following setting.
 To save your changes, click on the **Update** button on the ‘Preview’ page.